 The minor Treasury Management focuses on the treasurers’ function within larger SME’s, corporates and non-profit organizations.
-It provides real life insights for Finance & Control students or can be chosen by students in business (economics) and control.
+It provides real life insights for Finance & Control students or can be chosen as an add-on by students in business (economics) and control.

 What do you need to enter this programme?
 And what can you expect when you apply?
 In this section you'll find all you need to know!

-The minor Treasury Management is the only one in this field in the Netherlands and has been taught at HU (in Dutch) for 6 years already.
+The minor Treasury Management is the only one in its field in the Netherlands and has been taught at HU (in Dutch) for 6 years already.

 During the programme companies, such as DACT and Booking.com, provide real life assignments which you have to present at the end of the minor to representatives of these companies.
 Also, a treasury head-hunter will provide a guest lecture.